feast-dev/feast-workshop/module_2/README.md

   - applies a transformation on top of those sources (batch, streaming, or request).
     - Because a source feature view can have a `PushSource`, this means we can also apply a consistent last-mile transformation on both batch and streaming features.
   - Note that the above has a single `inputs` Pandas dataframe as input.
 This joins together all the sources for the `OnDemandFeatureView`

+### What is the difference between a `StreamFeatureView` and an `OnDemandFeatureView`?
+As mentioned in the previous module, in the upcoming release there will be the ability to register streaming transformations within Feast.

+The difference between an on demand transformation and a streaming transformation lies in how the intermediate data is stored and processed.
+In the example we look at below, we leverage driver locations to generate features:
+- If you push your location data to a Kafka topic for other uses, then you only need a `StreamFeatureView` to use that data in a transformation.
+The feature values here are generated asynchronously.
+- Otherwise, if you have an incoming user request and you want to synchronously generate features, you would use an `OnDemandFeatureView` to allow transforming that location data (potentially with other precomputed or pushed features)

+Usually, users will use `OnDemandFeatureView` for last mile transformations that need to be executed in either batch or streaming pipelines, or need to synchronously generate feature values based on request data.

 ### Why would a data scientist want to use `OnDemandFeatureView`?